 In addition to guided reading, students are expected to read and use new media critically.
 They should readily use a variety of sources (primary and secondary).

-Enhancement weeks will involve guest speakers, field trips and participation in newsdays.
+News weeks will involve guest speakers, field trips and participation in newsdays.

 Blended learning will be facilitated through blogs, the virtual learning environment, twitter and photo sites.